ThomasTerp/shape-infinity/README.md

 # Shape Infinity
 Procedurally generated shape infinity art.

-Results can be seen at this twitter bot that posts art generated from this every day:
+Results can be seen at this twitter bot, which posts art generated from this every day:
 https://twitter.com/ShapeInfinity

 # Installing